rust-lang/surveys/surveys/2025/annual-survey/questions.md

 >
 > cargo team expressed interest in this, see https://rust-lang.zulipchat.com/#narrow/stream/246057-t-cargo/topic/Rust.20survery.202023/near/393816653

-### How do you download crates to build Rust projects?
+### From where do you download crates to build Rust projects?

 Type: select all that apply (optional)

-- I use crates.io
+- crates.io
-- I use a custom/local/company registry
+- Custom/local/company registry
-- I use a mirror of crates.io
+- Mirror of crates.io
+- git repositories
 - I don't know

 > **justification**